-- Reporting entity (which entity issued the report; for example Microsoft or Google) - Legal entity (to which legal entity does the fact relate; for example consolidated entity or parent holding company)

-- Report date (what is the date on which the report was issued; for example the audit report date or the filing date) - Reporting scenario (under which scenario was a fact reported; for example actual, budgeted, etc.) - Concept or line item (what financial reporting concept describes the fact; for example Cash and cash equivalents, Assets, Net Income, etc.) - Period (to which period does the fact relate; for example which year or, current period, prior period, etc.) - Business segment (to which business segment does the fact relate; for example the consolidated entity, consolidation eliminations, subsidiaries or other business components) - Geographic area (to which geographic area does the fact relate; for example all geographic areas combined, Europe, Asia) - Operating activities (which type of operating activity describes the fact; continuing operations, discontinued operations)
+- Reporting entity (which entity issued the reported fact; for example Microsoft or Google) - Legal entity (to which legal entity does the reported fact relate; for example consolidated entity or parent holding company) - Report date (what is the date on which the report was issued which contains the reported fact; for example the audit report date or the filing date) - Reporting scenario (under which scenario was a fact reported; for example actual, budgeted, etc.) - Concept or line item (what financial reporting concept describes the reported fact; for example Cash and cash equivalents, Assets, Net Income, etc.) - Period (to which period does the fact relate; for example which year or, current period, prior period, etc.) - Business segment (to which business segment does the fact relate; for example the consolidated entity, consolidation eliminations, subsidiaries or other business components) - Geographic area (to which geographic area does the fact relate; for example all geographic areas combined, Europe, Asia) - Operating activities (which type of operating activity describes the fact; continuing operations, discontinued operations)